Blepharitis from Eyelash Extensions

 A stye is a bacterial infection of the sebaceous glands, causing a red, painful bump or inflamed area of the eye.
 Styes can occur when the hair follicle is clogged and irritated.
 Although not contagious, styes require hot compresses in order to clear up.
 We recommend not proceeding with the service until the stye has cleared.
 You'll know it's gone when the lump disappears and the eye is no longer red or inflamed.

 Does Your Client Have an Eyelash Extension Infection?
-Things To Watch Out For

 Keep an eye out for these symptoms in your clients: